digitoimistodude/air-light/README.md

 Please see [Visual Overview](https://developer.wordpress.org/themes/basics/template-hierarchy/#visual-overview) if you are interested in how the WordPress theme structure works.

-Here's the current Air-light theme structure (prone to changes, not updating in real time, but stays mostly the same in its pricinpals):
+Here's the current Air-light theme structure (prone to changes, not updating in real time, but stays mostly the same in its principles):

 ``` shell
 themes/your-theme-name/              # → Root of your air-light based theme